Kfirul/Guards-List/README.md

 ![image](https://github.com/Kfirul/Guards-List/assets/98819583/216beef6-cb24-488e-b3b7-65244da62597)

 ## Overview
 The Shavtzak application is a tool designed to assist in organizing and managing security shifts ("Shmira" shifts) in a community or organization.
-It allows users to create and manage a list of guards, positions and generate Shmira schedules.
+It allows users to create and manage a list of guards, positions and generate Guarding schedules.

 ## Features
 Guards Management: Easily add, remove, and view the list of guards available for security shifts.
 Positions Management: Define various security positions that need to be covered during shifts.
-Generate Schedules: Create Shmira schedules based on the defined guards and positions.
+Generate Schedules: Create Guarding schedules based on the defined guards and positions.
 Detailed Information: Access detailed information about each guard and position, including the number of guards assigned to a position and the total guarding time required.
 ## Screens
 ### Main Screen